programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 2\.
 Click + Create a resource.
 You will need to do this twice.
 The first time is to set up your payment method as noted in the steps below.

-{% include figure.html filename="step2-2.png" alt="Visual description of figure image" caption="Figure 1. + Create a resource." %}
+{% include figure.html filename="step2-2.png" alt="Picture of the Create a resource + icon and link." caption="Figure 1. + Create a resource." %}

 3\.
 In the "Search services and marketplace" box, type Computer Vision and search.
 When the search results open, click "Create" under the heading "Computer Vision".